ahayashi/chapel-gpu/README.md

 Unfortunately, the source code is not very portable particularly when the user wants to explore different variants to get higher performance.
 Since GPUs are not always faster than CPUs (and vice versa), the user has to be juggling ```forall``` with ```GPUfunc()``` depending on the data size and the complexity of the computation (e.g., by commenting in/out each version).
 One intuitive workaround is to put an if statement to decide whether to use which version (CPUs or GPUs).
 However, this raises another problem: it is still not very portable when doing 1) multi-locale CPU+GPU execution, and 2) further advanced workload distributions such as hybrid execution of the CPU and GPU versions, the latter of which could give additional performance improvement for a certain class of applications and platforms.

 One may argue that it is still technically possible to do so at the user-level.
 For multi-locale GPU execution, we could do like this with appropriate arguments to ```GPUfunc``` - i.e., a local portion of a distributed array, and a subspace of original iteration space ```coforall loc in Locales { on loc { GPUfunc(...); } }```.
-For hybrid CPU+GPU execution, one could create c tasks and g tasks that take care of a subspace of the original iteration space per locale, where c and $g$ are the numbers of CPUs and GPUs.
+For hybrid CPU+GPU execution, one could create c tasks and g tasks that take care of a subspace of the original iteration space per locale, where c and g are the numbers of CPUs and GPUs.
 However, that is what we want to let the ```GPUIterator``` to reduce the complexity of the user-level code.

 ## How to Use the GPUIterator
 Here is an example code of the GPUIterator: